dreamable/payola/README.md

 Payments with Stripe for your Rails application.

+## What is my changes?
+This is a fork of https://github.com/payolapayments/payola, which is not maintained by owners.
+It has following changes:
+* Make PDF receipt works
+  * add the "docverter" dependency to gemspec which is to convert html to PDF
+  * Removing missing file ApplicationHelper from receipt_mailer.rb
+  * Remove @sale.guid from Receipt
+* Update the configuration template: initializer.rb
+  * Add more commonly used configuration & examples
+  * Add template for endpoint handling.
+  * Add PDF receipt configuration by default.
+* Combine & Clean DB migration files

 ## What does this do?

 Payola is a drop-in Rails engine that lets you sell one or more products by just including a module in your models.
 It includes: